aka Miniature JWS

 application is launching a browser which represents its UI.
 This approach has many advantages and becomes more

-popular and wider used.
+popular and a wide used.
 The

 Miniature Java Web Server is a right tool for creation such kind of application.